-These are home gym workouts that require some basic equipment.
-You will need…2 light Dumbbells, a light Kettlebell, a bench, and a Pull Up bar.
 Each workout is roughly 1 hour long and includes a Warm-Up, Workout, and Cool Down.

-I have provided 7 days worth of programming.
+Provided are 7 days worth of programming.
 If you are advanced, you should be able to handle 5-6 workouts per week.
 Intermediate folks should aim for 4-5 days per week, with beginners striving for 3-4 days per week.

-Warm Up: 25 minute Jog at a moderate pace, focus on breathing with your diaphragm.
+- 25 minute Jog at a moderate pace, focus on breathing with your diaphragm.

 Beginner – 1 Pull Up, 3 Push Ups, 5 Air Squats.